January 15, 2021

 Unlike a vaccine, a well-functioning immune system will be able to keep up every time a virus mutates.

-Of course, it requires the immune system to function optimally, and it requires that we humans get a diet with the nutrients that the immune system needs.
+Of course, it is necessary for the immune system to function optimally, and it ris necessary that we humans get a diet with the nutrients that the immune system needs.

 Decades of scientific evidence show that deficiency of especially vitamins A, C, D and K as well as deficiency of selenium, magnesium and zinc weakens the immune response and increases the incidence of infections, especially lung diseases.
 (2-10)

-Specifically, in recent years there has been extensive writing about vitamin D, and the University of Copenhagen wrote almost prophetically on March 7, 2020 on their website in the News section: “Vitamin D is absolutely crucial for the immune system.”
+Specifically, in recent years there has been extensive writing about vitamin D, and the University of Copenhagen wrote almost prophetically on March 7, 2020, on its website in the News section: “Vitamin D is absolutely crucial for the immune system.”

-Traditionally, here in Denmark we have considered it sufficient, as long as S-vitamin D was 50 nmol/L (20 ng/ml) or more.
+Traditionally, here in Denmark we have considered it sufficient, as long as the serum vitamin D (25-hydroxyvitamin D) level was 50 nmol/L (20 ng/ml) or more.
 This is not enough.
 All studies point to the need to have at least 75 nmol/L (30 ng/ml) in the blood and preferably 150 nmol/L (60 ng/ml.)

 Far less than half of the Danish population are within these figures.